Generic Name: abiraterone (A bir A te rone)

 vomiting, diarrhea, painful or difficult urination;

-feeling weak or tired, feeling very hot;
+feeling weak, feeling very hot;

 joint pain or swelling;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.